Editorial Team

 Radha Ramaswamy, PhD

-Radha has a PhD in Theater Research.
+Dr Radha Ramaswamy has a PhD in Theater Research.
 Formerly, Head, Department of English, Mount Carmel College, Bangalore, she went on to found the Centre for Community Dialogue and Change in 2011, an organization dedicated to promoting and training people in a form of non-formal education known as Theatre of the Oppressed.

 CCDC has conducted theatre workshops with teachers, students, medical professionals, and other communities, and has directed public interactive performances with senior citizens on issues such as elder abuse, dementia, and retirement.
 Radha has a lifelong interest in education and social justice, and bringing diverse communities together.